Rod Woodson: Oakland Raiders

 On May 1, 2002, the Oakland Raiders signed Woodson to a six-year contract.
 Head coach Bill Callahan named Woodson the starting free safety to begin the regular season, alongside strong safety Derrick Gibson.

-On September 28, 2002, Woodson recorded four combined tackles, made a career-high three interceptions, and returned one for a touchdown in the Raiders' 52–25 win against the Tennessee Titans.
+On September 28, 2002, Woodson recorded four combined tackles, three interceptions, and returned one for a touchdown in the Raiders' 52–25 win against the Tennessee Titans.
 He intercepted a pass by Titans' quarterback Steve McNair, that was intended for tight end Frank Wycheck, and returned it for an 82-yard touchdown in the third quarter.
 On November 11, 2002, Woodson recorded four combined tackles, deflected a pass, and returned an interception for the final touchdown of his career in the Raiders' 34–10 win at the Denver Broncos in week 9.
 Woodson intercepted a pass by Broncos' quarterback Brian Griese, that was originally intended for running back Clinton Portis, and returned it for a 98-yard touchdown in the second quarter.
 He started in all 16 games in 2002 and recorded 82 combined tackles (70 solo), a career-high eight interceptions, seven pass deflections, and two touchdowns.
 On January 2, 2002, it was announced that Woodson was selected to play in the 2002 Pro Bowl.

 The Oakland Raiders finished first in the AFC West with an 11–5 record and earned a first round bye.
 They reached Super Bowl XXXVII after defeating the New York Jets 30–10 in the AFC Divisional Round and defeating the Tennessee Titans 41–24 in the AFC Championship Game.
 On January 26, 2003, Woodson recorded eight combined tackles and deflected a pass as the Raiders lost Super Bowl XXXVII 48–21 to the Tampa Bay Buccaneers.

 2003

 Woodson and Derrick Gibson returned as the starting safety duo in 2003.
-In week 3, he collected a season-high nine combined tackles during a 31–10 loss at the Denver Broncos.
+In week 3, he tallied nine combined tackles during a 31–10 loss at the Denver Broncos.
 On November 16, 2003, Woodson made five combined tackles, deflected two passes, and made the last interception of his career during a 28–18 win against the Minnesota Vikings.
 His final interception came off a pass by Vikings' quarterback Daunte Culpepper.
 On November 26, 2003, the Oakland Raiders placed Woodson on injured reserve due to a chronic injury to his left knee.
 He underwent surgery the following month.
 Woodson finished the season with 51 combined tackles (40 solo), two interceptions, and a pass deflection in ten games and ten starts.